Hausdorff-type metric geometry of the space of Cauchy hypersurfaces: A Hausdorff-type metric on the space of Cauchy sets

 \subsection{The space of Cauchy sets}

 First, we define different versions of Cauchy sets and discuss their existence and properties.
 The following definition is meaningful if there are sufficiently many inextendible curves of the respective type.
-For instance, there is an inextendible causal curve through every point of a KS-Lorentzian length space with a proper metric by \cite[Corollary~2.23]{BG25} and through every point of a causally path-connected, countably generated Lorentzian metric space by \cite[Proposition~20]{Mi25}.
-Sufficient conditions on a Lorentzian pre-length space for the existence of an inextendible timelike curve through every point are provided in Corollary \ref{cor:inex_timelike}.
-In a timelike geodesically complete Lorentzian manifold there even exists a Cauchy complete timelike curve through every point.
+Otherwise, every subset can be a Cauchy set; see Examples~\ref{exl:null_space} and~\ref{exl:non_geod_complete_examples}.
+For instance, there is an inextendible causal curve (defined on an open interval) through every point of a KS-Lorentzian length space with a proper metric by \cite[Corollary~2.23]{BG25} and of a causally path-connected, countably generated Lorentzian metric space by \cite[Proposition~20]{Mi26}.
+Sufficient conditions on a Lorentzian pre-length space for the existence of an inextendible timelike curve through every point are provided in Corollary~\ref{cor:inex_timelike}.
+For instance, there is an inextendible timelike curve (defined on an open interval) through every point of a globally hyperbolic KS-Lorentzian length space.
+In a timelike geodesically complete Lorentzian manifold, there even exists a Cauchy complete timelike curve through every point.

-\begin{dfn} A subset of a Lorentzian pre-length space $X$ is called \emph{Cauchy set} if it is intersected exactly once by every inextendible timelike curve.
+\begin{dfn} A subset of a Lorentzian pre-length space $X$ is called a \emph{Cauchy set} if it is intersected exactly once by every inextendible timelike curve.
 We call it a \emph{strong Cauchy set} if it is intersected exactly once by every inextendible causal curve.
 We call it a \emph{weak Cauchy set} if it is intersected exactly once by every Cauchy complete timelike curve.
-We denote the set of (strong resp.~weak) Cauchy sets in $X$ by ($\Cauchy^s_X$ resp.~$\Cauchy^w_X$) $\Cauchy_X$. \end{dfn}
+We denote the set of (strong resp.~weak) Cauchy sets in $X$ by ($\Cauchy^s_X$ resp.~$\Cauchy^w_X$) $\Cauchy_X$.
+The Lorentzian pre-length space $X$ is called \emph{spatially compact} if it contains a Cauchy set and all its Cauchy sets are compact. \end{dfn}

 Every Cauchy set in a globally hyperbolic Lorentzian manifold is a Lipschitz hypersurface (see e.g.~\cite[Theorem~2.147]{Mi19}), which is why it is usually called a \emph{Cauchy hypersurface} in this case.
 In a Lorentzian manifold $M$ neither the precise regularity of a causal resp.~timelike curve nor the precise sense of ``timelike'' (see Subsection~\ref{sub:ms_spaces}) does make a difference for the definition of a (strong) Cauchy set, as explained in more detail in the next remark.